Acteon Group (company)

 Acteon is a specialist subsea services company.
 Acteon Group Operations (UK) Limited is registered in England, with its headquarters in Norwich.

-The Acteon Group is one of the largest firms in East Anglia, comprising 17 companies that provide integrated subsea services, mainly to the oil, gas and renewables industries, with particular focus on foundations and moorings; risers, conductors and flowlines; Marine electronics, instrumentation and surveys; and activity management and manpower provision.
+Acteon Group is one of the largest firms in East Anglia, consisting of three business lines that provide integrated subsea services, mainly to the oil, gas and renewables industries, with particular focus on foundations and moorings; risers, conductors and flowlines; Marine electronics, instrumentation and surveys; and activity management and manpower provision.
 Acteon provides seabed-to-surface equipment, technologies and services and is represented at every stage in the life of an oilfield.

 History

 Acteon was formed in 2004 from the UWG Group which at that time comprised five individual companies: UWG, Claxton, MENCK, 2H and TEAM.
 Since then, Acteon has expanded with the acquisition of companies that offer complementary services in the subsea services arena.